aiven/devportal/docs/products/postgresql/reference/pg-long-running-queries.rst

     => SET statement_timeout = 15000

-You may check the `Client Connection Defaults <https://www.postgresql.org/docs/9.6/runtime-config-client.html>`_ PostgreSQL documentation for more information on the available session variables.
+You may check the `Client Connection Defaults <https://www.postgresql.org/docs/9.6/runtime-config-client.html>`_ documentation for more information on the available session variables.

 .. note::